Comments in a Code v/s Code Readability

 return (PI * r * r) * h;

 The comment in the code above is completely unnecessary.
-The code is, in fact, unreadable.
-The readability can be improved by introducing another character (variable) and renaming some existing characters.
+In fact, the code itself is unreadable.
+The readability can be improved by introducing another variable and renaming some existing ones.

 function computeCylinderVolume(radius, height):